Desert Homestead: Our full report

 - 19 twin chalets at Desert Homestead are built of brick with thatched roofs and concrete verandas.
 From a small veranda, glass patio doors lead into the bedroom, with views of the desert from the bed.
-Plain white cotton linen is softened by beige-coloured cushions, while blue headboards and various decorative carvings add touches of colour.
-A long mirror above the desk reflects light into the room.
-Ceiling fans cool the rooms, although when we stayed in 2010 we found these ineffective when the mosquito net was down.
+Plain white cotton linen is softened by beige-coloured cushions, wooden headboards and bookshelves, and quirky metal sculptures of local wildlife.
+A long mirror above the desk reflects light into the room, and air-conditioning effectively cools the rooms, while think woolen blankets are provided for cooler nights.
 One of these chalets has a window seat in the bedroom that can be converted to a third bed for a younger child.

-The long, narrow bathroom has a shower, washbasin and flush toilet, with a selection of handcream and soap dispensers.
-Lack of lighting can make the bathroom seem quite dark, but the facilities are perfectly adequate.
+The long, narrow bathrooms are pleasantly paneled with dark stone, and each have a shower, washbasin and flush toilet, with a selection of handcream and soap dispensers.

 - The family chalet has the same clean modern feel, but comes with one double and one twin bedroom separated by a shared bathroom.
 There is a lounge area off the master bedroom with leather armchairs and a coffee table, a great space to shelter from the sun in the middle of the day.
 Outside the shared patio with wooden table and chairs is an ideal spot for a sundowner.